DaniKemper010/native-video-player/README.md

 - If orientation is locked, fullscreen may not rotate automatically

 **Orientation restoration:**
-- The plugin automatically saves and restores orientation preferences when entering/exiting fullscreen
+- The plugin automatically manages orientation preferences when entering/exiting fullscreen
 - To specify orientations allowed in fullscreen mode, use the `fullScreenPreferredOrientations` parameter:
   ```dart
   final controller = NativeVideoPlayerController(